WinterSolid/CardWorkout/README.md

 ## Features

+Randomly shifts through a deck of cards, waiting for user to press stop .
 Each suit corresponds to a different exercise (e.g., hearts = sit-ups, spades = pushups).
 Numbered cards represent the number of reps (e.g., 7 of hearts = 7 sit-ups).
 Face cards (e.g., Jack = 11 reps).